Reactions to the assassination of Qasem Soleimani: Demonstrations

 A number of anti-war rallies were held in more than 30 U.S. cities were set by Code Pink and the ANSWER Coalition for Saturday night, 4 January, asking the withdrawal of U.S. troops from Iraq.
 Thousands marched in 70 cities across the country in New York City, Chicago, Washington, D.C. and others.
 Similar demonstrations took place in London, Berlin, Prague, Moscow, Vancouver, Toronto, Ottawa, Montreal, Istanbul, Sana'a, Islamabad, Karachi, Lahore, Tokyo, Seoul, Kargil, Budgam, New Delhi, Lucknow and Pune.

 In Los Angeles, where a large number of Iranian Americans reside, praised the death of Soleimani while celebrations took place in Baghdad, Toronto and Idlib.

 On 3 January 2021, thousands of Iraqis demanded American forces to withdraw from the country during protests in Liberation Square, Baghdad, a year after the assassination of Qasem Soleimani and Abu Mahdi al-Muhandis.
 The anniversary of their deaths in Baghdad was also marked in Iran as well as by supporters in Syria, Lebanon, Yemen and other Middle East countries.

+Following the assassination of Qasem Soleimani, the people of Kashmir held protests in response to the attack, and to condemn this assassination.
+A commemoration ceremony for Soleimani was held in Syria (Damascus) near the Shrine of Zaynab, attended by a number of people, and also Latakia saw a gathering of people condemning the U.S. action.

+Demonstrations in Iran

+Demonstrations or funerals in cities in Iran such as: Tehran, Mashhad, Tabriz, Shiraz, etc.